BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Notifications/Notification-IO's-&-Categories.md

 ## Categories

 Notify Categories are pre-defined [NotifyIO settings](#categories).
-They can be applied to any notify event and are also used by BetonQuest's built-in notifications.
+They can be applied to any notify action and are also used by BetonQuest's built-in notifications.
 All categories must be defined in a section called `notifications`.